How to prevent wear on your PE pipeline’s bends

 Besides scheduling a planned shutdown at regular intervals to maintain your pipeline, it pays to think about wear prevention when it comes to new sections of pipe or new fittings.

-Where does it make the most sense to think about wear prevention on your pipeline?
+Where does it make the most sense to think about wear prevention on your pipeline & How to prevent wear on your PE pipeline’s bends?

 The low-hanging fruit is on the bends of your pipeline.